oiavorskyi/techdoc-md/README.md

 ## Todo

-* Support for logo at title page
 * Substitution of variables in Markdown sources files
-* Title page generation
 * Change-list page generation
 * Enhance example to include most common types of markup